MEI travel banner

 Recommended: Small travel corkscrew (see Amazon reviews)

-If you think a soggy paper straw will bother you, consider bringing along a set of your own reusable straws.
+If you think a soggy paper straw will bother you, consider bringing along a set of your own silicone reusable straws.

-55. Highlighter and post its
+62. Highlighter and post its

 Bringing simple items from home like a highlighter and post it’s can be useful.
 You can leave notes for your cabin steward or highlight activities on your cruise planner.

-56. Cruise Staff Thank-you Cards
+63. Cruise Staff Thank-you Cards

 Even if you’ve never used thank you cards before, this may be the time to say a very big thank you to your favorite crew members!